usc-isi-i2/kgtk/docs/curate/validate_properties.md

 tools for identifying the class heirarchy to which an object or property belongs.

-In addition to focusing on constraints applicable to edges grouped around objects, `kgtk validate-properties` supports the application of constraints to additional columns.
+In addition to focusing on constraints applicable to edges grouped around objects, `kgtk validate-properties` supports the application of constraints to any additional columns that are present.

 ### Pattern Files